What Is Omakase? A Complete Guide to the Omakase Dining Experience

 PacingControlled by the chefYour pace

-A5 Wagyu in an Omakase Context
+A5 Wagyu in a Modern Omakase

 The Role of the Guide